netlify-labs/react-netlify-identity/README.md

 - `isConfirmedUser: boolean`: if they have confirmed their email
 - `isLoggedIn: boolean`: if the user is logged in
 - `signupUser(email: string, password: string, data: Object)`
-- `loginUser(email: string, password: string, remember: Boolean)` - we default the `remember` term to `true` since you'll usually want to remember the session in localStorage. set it to false if you need to
+- `loginUser(email: string, password: string, remember: boolean = true)` - we default the `remember` term to `true` since you'll usually want to remember the session in localStorage. set it to false if you need to
 - `logoutUser()`
 - `requestPasswordRecovery(email: string)`
-- `recoverAccount(token: string, remember?: boolean | undefined)`
 - `updateUser(fields: { data: object })`
 - `getFreshJWT()`
-- `authedFetch(endpoint: string, obj = {})` (a thin axios-like wrapper over `fetch` that has the user's JWT attached, for convenience pinging Netlify Functions with Netlify Identity)
+- `authedFetch(endpoint: string, obj: RequestInit = {})` a thin axios-like wrapper over `fetch` that has the user's JWT attached, for convenience pinging Netlify Functions with Netlify Identity
+- `param: TokenParam`
+  - a token exposing Netlify tokens a dev has to implement the actions for; namely `invite`, `recovery`, `email_change` and `access_denied`
+  - for further reference, please check the [type definition](https://github.com/sw-yx/react-netlify-identity/tree/master/src/token.ts)
+  - implementation for a Recovery Example below
+  - **Important:** tokens this package exposes no methods for are automatically handled and will not be passed down - see [runRoutes implementation](https://github.com/sw-yx/react-netlify-identity/master/src/runRoutes.tsx)
+  - if you don't want this behaviour (added [here](https://github.com/sw-yx/react-netlify-identity/issues/12) in v.0.1.8), pass `runRoutes={false}` to the exposed hook
+- `recoverAccount(remember?: boolean)`:

 ```tsx
 import React from 'react';